Ask any video or audio. Get answers with timestamps.

 • Voice memos, podcasts, language apps

-50+ languages including Chinese dialects.
+67 languages with measured accuracy per language.
 Auto-detect or pin a specific code per request.

 Use cases